loukylor/VRC-Mods/README.md

 I spent lots of time to make sure the mod runs well, and also can be more snappy.
 There is no longer any delay to hide an avatar and also there should be less performance hit in general.

+The other differences are all audio related.
-The only difference is that the "Disable Spawn Sounds" setting will allow an avatar's spawn sounds to run once.
+The "Disable Spawn Sounds" setting will now allow an avatar's spawn sounds to run once.
+This will only run for those who aren't always shwon.
+There are new settings "Max Audio Distance" and "Limit Audio Distance" that allow you to limit the max distance of an avatar's audio.
+This runs for all players.

+**Warning:** Limiting audio distance may break VRChat's spatialized audio sources.

 The last addition is there is now an option to always include hidden avatars, even if they're a friend and you set AvatarHider to ignore friends.